kkostov/kkostov/README.md

 ### Hello, I'm Konstantin 👋

 🔭 Independent App developer from Belgium.
+A long-time human in tech, building delightful, people-centred and reliable apps for iOS, macOS and the web!

 😄 he/him

-I build delightful, people-centred and reliable apps for iOS, macOS and the web!

 🚀 Learn more about me at https://www.iamkonstantin.eu